Does the EU's methane strategy go far enough? | DW | 14.10.2020

 Until then, it's encouraging the industry to take these steps voluntarily.

-But for campaigners like Esther Bollendorf, the EU Gas Coordinator for the Climate Action Network, this move only scratches the surface, and is not coming fast enough.
+But for campaigners like Esther Bollendorff, the EU Gas Coordinator for the Climate Action Network, this move only scratches the surface, and is not coming fast enough.

 "The Commission is dragging its feet to legislate," she told DW.
 "Methane emissions should be tackled at their root by starting a conversation about phase-out plans for fossil gas on the EU and national levels."